A revealing. A revelation. An unveiling.

 Across the pond, the Merriam-Webster fares little better:

 1a: one of the Jewish and Christian writings of 200 BC to AD 150 marked by pseudonymity, symbolic imagery, and the expectation of an imminent cosmic cataclysm in which God destroys the ruling powers of evil and raises the righteous to life in a messianic kingdom

 Middle English, revelation, Revelation, from Anglo-French apocalipse, from Late Latin apocalypsis, from Greek apokalypsis, from apokalyptein to uncover, from apo- + kalyptein to cover — more at hell.

 First Known Use: 13th century

 That’s astounding.
 No doubt the Greek word apokalypse predates the 13th century.
-It’s Anglo-French adoption into generalised usage—to mean “the end of the world”—began in the 13th century, apparently.
+But it’s Anglo-French adoption into generalised usage—to mean “the end of the world”—began in the 13th century, apparently.
 This predates the Gutenberg printing press.
-Word had got out.
+Word got out.

 Yet the synonyms, of apocalypse, don’t fill me with the same dread — they don’t pass muster (or cut the mustard … or should that be pass the mustard?):

 Synonyms: disaster, calamity, cataclysm, catastrophe, debacle (also débâcle), tragedy